 - If you are towing you will require two yellow and blue Mozambican warning triangles

 The general speed limit in any town is 60kmph and 80 km just outside the city, signs will notify you of the speed limit.
-Outside of towns the speed limit is 120 km for car and 100 km for car with a trailer.
+Outside of towns the speed limit is 120 km and 100 km.
 It is illegal to drink and drive.
 Please do not drive in Mozambique at night.
 It is dangerous – and there are vehicles travelling with no lights.
 Observe the speed limits and respect the rules of the road.
 You can be fined 1,000-4,000 meticais upwards upwards if you are caught speeding (for every 20 kms over the speed limit in towns the cost increases by 1,000 mts).
 If you pay on the spot (you actually have a few days within it which to pay at nearest police station) then insist on a proper numbered receipt.
 A proper half A4 page size must be issued – and NOT the small strip off the bottom of the page which just advises you must pay within 7 days and does not confirm if you paid the quoted fine.
 You are only required to show your licence, and you are not obliged to hand over your passport unless in the case of an accident.

 Seat belts are mandatory (back and front of vehicle) and you must carry two emergency triangles and reflective vest.
 It appears extinguishers are not a requirement – however it seems police constantly ask, so best to get one for the vehicle regardless.
 Fuel stations are plentiful in built up areas and along the main roads, however when you travel on secondary roads, it is wise to ensure that you have sufficient fuel to reach your destination.
 Baggage is not allowed on back passenger seats.
 Place on the floor wherever possible.

-******DO NOT USE RUNNERS AND CHECK THAT YOUR PASSPORT HAS BEEN STAMPED******
+****** CHECK THAT YOUR PASSPORT HAS BEEN STAMPED******

 Your vehicle and trailer may be subject to an inspection by a customs official on the Mozambican side in order to obtain a signature on your gate pass.
 This gate pass will be checked by the gate guard to ensure that firstly you have a customs stamp on it and secondly that you have a customs inspector’s signature on it prior to allowing you access into Mozambique.